The oldest public wildflower garden in the United States

 Below: 1st photo - A single flower umbel of stalked flowers with some of the small bracts still present.
 2nd photo - Leaf stalks of the 3-part leaf are very hairy.

-Below: The leaves are 3-parted with toothed or palmate leaflets, each of which has a short stalk.
+Below: The basal leaves are 3-parted with toothed or palmate leaflets, each of which has a short stalk.
 Lower leaves can be up to 2 feet wide and the one shown here has leaflets with palmate divisions and coarse toothed lobes.

-Below: The fruit of Cow Parsnip is a ovate flattened structure (2nd photo) that when dry separates front to back into two seeds.
+Below: The fruit of Cow Parsnip is an ovate flattened structure (2nd photo) that when dry separates front to back into two seeds.
 In a year with an early season, such as 2012, the dry seeds are already forming at the end of June.

 Below: The compound flower umbel of Cow Parsnip as seen from below showing the umbrella-like umbels with their individual flower stalks.